Skip to Content

 Why Do Huskies Put Their Ears Down?
 (Extremely Pinned)

-Finally, there’s the flat ear position, where the ears will appear extremely pinned back and held tight to the dog’s head.
 Many people assume that this indicates that the dog is ill.
 This isn’t totally accurate; while sickness may be linked to the ear position, it isn’t always the case.
-So, why do Huskies put their ears down?

-Huskies put their ears down (extremely pinned) because of fear.
-If your dog is afraid of his environment, another person, or an animal, you will notice his ears flattening and pinned tight to the head.
-Other signs are a hunched and stiff body, cowering, whimpering, bent legs, and tail between legs.
+Huskies put their ears down (extremely pinned) when they are afraid.
+If your dog fears his environment, another person, or an animal, you will notice his ears flattening and pinned tight to the head.

 Check out the Husky in the below photo.
 His ears are down and extremely pinned flat against his head.
 He is cowering and trying to hide and is clearly anxious or afraid.